ufal/npfl114/tasks/q_learning.md

 Solve the [MountainCar-v0 environment](https://gym.openai.com/envs/MountainCar-v0)
-environment from the [OpenAI Gym](https://gym.openai.com/) using the Monte Carlo reinforcement learning algorithm.
+environment from the [OpenAI Gym](https://gym.openai.com/) using the Q-learning reinforcement learning algorithm.
 Note that this task does not require TensorFlow.